Tetrakern/fictioneer/ACTIONS.md

 ---

 ### `do_action( 'fictioneer_mobile_menu_center' )`
 Fires right after the main mobile menu frame in the `partials/_mobile-menu.php` partial, which holds most of the panels.
-Primarily used to output additional frames that are triggered from within the main frame via control radio inputs.
-Make sure to always include a preceding `<input type="radio" name="mobile-frame-control" id="mobile-menu-frame-*" checked hidden>` with * being your custom ID, toggled via label inside the main frame.
+Primarily used to output additional frames.

 **Hooked actions:**
 * `fictioneer_mobile_follows_frame()` – Frame for mobile updates (Follows).
 Priority 10.